-(3) Represents 3,111 vested performance shares and 69,417 vested stock options.

-(4) Represents 3,952 RSUs held by John Brandon Osmon that are expected to vest within 60 days of March 24, 2014 and (i) 5,324,300 shares held by Hayman Capital Master Fund, LP ("Master Fund") and (ii) 172,200 shares held by LAMP Hayman Capital Fund ("LAMP HCM").
-Hayman Capital Management acts as an investment advisor to, and manages investment and trading accounts of, other persons, including Hayman Capital Master Fund, L.P. ("HCMF").
+- (3) Represents 3,111 vested performance shares and 69,417 vested stock options. - (4) Represents 3,952 RSUs held by John Brandon Osmon that are expected to vest within 60 days of March 24, 2014 and (i) 5,324,300 shares held by Hayman Capital Master Fund, LP ("Master Fund") and (ii) 172,200 shares held by LAMP Hayman Capital Fund ("LAMP HCM").
+Hayman Capital Management acts as an investment adviser to, and manages investment and trading accounts of, other persons, including Hayman Capital Master Fund, L.P. ("HCMF").
 Hayman Capital Management may be deemed, through investment advisory contracts or otherwise, to beneficially own securities owned by other persons, including HCMF.
-Hayman Investments is the general partner of Hayman Capital Management and, in such capacity, may be deemed to be beneficially own securities beneficially own securities beneficially owned by Hayman Investments.
-Mr. Bass is the managing member of Hayman Investments and, in such capacity, may be deemed to control Hayman Investments and beneficially own securities beneficially owned by Hayman Investments.
+Hayman Investments is the general partner of Hayman Capital Management and, in such capacity, may be deemed to control Hayman Capital Management and beneficially own securities beneficially owned by Hayman Investments and, in such capacity, may be deemed to control Hayman Investments and beneficially own securities beneficially owned by Hayman Investments.
 Mr. Osmon is a managing director of Hayman Capital Management and is a director of the Company.
 Securities of the Company held by Mr. Osmon may be deemed to be beneficially owned by HCMF.
-All other securities of the Company reported herein are held for the account of HCMF.
+All other securities of the Company reported herein are held for the account of HCMF. - (5) Represents 10,000 shares held in the Susan A. Ozanne Trust of which Mr. Ozanne and his wife are co-trustees and beneficiaries, 34,890 RSUs expected to vest within 60 days of March 24, 2014 and 37,813 stock options expected to vest within 60 days of March 24, 2014.

-(5) Represents 10,000 shares held in the Susan A. Ozanne Trust of which Mr. Ozanne and his wife are co-trustees and beneficiaries, 34,890 RSUs expected to vest within 60 days of March 24, 2014 and 37,813 stock options expected to vest within 60 days of March 24, 2014.
+(1) Represents 250,000 shares held in the Shuster Family Trust of which Mr. Shuster and his wife are co-trustees and beneficiaries, 81,769 vested performance shares, 7,458 vested RSUs, 302,500 vested stock options, 123,750 RSUs expected to vest within 60 days of March 24, 2014 and 346,945 stock options expected to vest within 60 days of March 24, 2014